Hello everyone and a happy Jubilee weekend to you.

 The bunting is flying around here and despite the disappearance of the sunshine, things are feeling pretty festive.
 We are off to the Wirral tomorrow to celebrate with friends and watch the Royal River Pageant with a glass or two of fizz, and then we are having a neighbourhood garden party on Monday where much cake will be eaten.
 I would not describe myself as highly patriotic but I feel so lucky to live in a country where we are free to express ourselves, and where our ethos is to ensure that people have free access to healthcare, basic education and the ballot box.
 The news from other countries this past year has only heightened this feeling despite the economic gloom.

-Less is More this week is to celebrate the Jubilee by making a card that is red, white and blue, and I whipped up this little card that fits the bill
+The challenge over at Less is More this week is to celebrate the Jubilee by making a card that is red, white and blue, and I whipped up this little card that fits the bill

 I stamped the plaid stamp on the base card and cut a 13/4 inch circle from the top panel and stamped the greeting before embossing it with the Cuttlebug Swiss Dots embossing folder, and rounding one corner.
 I added a die cut red heart which I covered with glossy accents for a touch of shine as it is such a special occasion.